-There are many ways to embark on a training path, from self-guided study to coach-led voice over classes.
-Here, we’ll explore each voice acting training method so you can choose the best options for your unique needs and financial situation.
+There are many ways to train, from self-guided study to coach-led voice over classes.
+Let’s explore each voice acting training method so you can choose the best options for your unique needs and career goals.

 When it comes to voice acting classes, the world is your oyster: there are so many options available to you!

 For instance, you may choose to take classes as part of a group, masterclass, or one-on-one.
-You can also partake in live or remote sessions, or even watch pre-recorded materials online.
-You could also opt to have a guide (like a voice acting teacher or coach) or undertake your studies independently (although we definitely recommend getting an expert’s perspective at some point along your journey).
+You can also do live or remote sessions, or even watch pre-recorded materials online.
+You could opt to have a guide (like a voice acting teacher or coach) or study independently (although we definitely recommend getting an expert’s perspective at some point along your journey).

 What you choose may depend on availability, delivery method, budget, and even your location.